-The navX-MXP development, like that of the nav6 Open Source IMU which preceded it, could not have happened without the contributions and support of many people.
-Kauai Labs would like to especially thank the following for the part they played in making navX-MXP a success:
+The navX2-MXP development, like that of the navX-MXP and nav6 IMUs which preceded it, could not have happened without the contributions and support of many people.
+Kauai Labs would like to especially thank the following for the part they played in making navX2-MXP a success:

 - James Massaro, whose vision and tireless efforts to create, organize and lead FRC Team 2465 – the Kauaibots – Kauai’s island-wide FIRST Robotics Team – have inspired numerous students to pursue engineering, math and technology careers.
 James has continually supported and encouraged the development of nav6 and navX-MXP, starting in late 2012 when it was just a concept to today where these technologies are being used by hundreds of FIRST FRC robotics team.